joseph-w0ng/cs239hci/Design Goals.md

 [+0.5] Update your problem statement.\
 Many users are becoming aware of web cookies but lack a clear understanding of their function and implications.
 According to our user research, about half of internet users recognize the existence of cookies and do not want their personal data being collected.
 Their knowledge of cookies, however, is often superficial, making it difficult for the users to distinguish between essential cookies that enhance functionality and those that pose privacy risks.
 Due to regulations, most websites are required to ask for cookie consent, but the cookie consent requests are often vague and manipulative, leaving users with options such as accepting all or rejecting.

 This presents an issue that: users want a convenient and secure browsing experience but are frequently interrupted by cookie consent requests that they do not fully comprehend.
-Due to the intrusive and manipulative nature of the cookie pop-ups, the users often feel gaslighted and make uninformed choices about what kinds of cookies they agree to share with the websites.
+Due to the intrusive and manipulative nature of the cookie pop-ups, the users often feel deceived and make uninformed choices about what kinds of cookies they agree to share with the websites.

 [+1] Create a paper prototype.
 Take + upload pictures or a video of your paper prototype.\
 [Figma Prototype](https://www.figma.com/proto/kGQS7KU01GcNaxs7sVkj7t/CS-239-Figma-Wireframe?node-id=107-768&t=X1BBUhslb7RLZC3o-1&show-proto-sidebar=1&starting-point-node-id=107%3A768)